 Build an authentication system so secured requests are handled properly

 Implementing a secure authentication system is essential for proper cross-origin resource sharing.
-This ensures that the requests between two domains are properly authenticated and authorized, preventing malicious actors from accessing sensitive data through CORS exploits.
-When setting up your authentication system, it is important to ensure that the requests are carried out over HTTPS or other authenticated protocols.
-Additionally, you should also use trusted third-party services like OAuth2 and OpenID Connect to authenticate users securely.
+This ensures the requests between two domains are properly authenticated and authorised, preventing malicious actors from accessing sensitive data through CORS exploits.
+When setting up your authentication system, it is important to ensure the requests are carried out over HTTPS or other authenticated protocols.
+You should also use trusted third-party services like OAuth2 and OpenID Connect to authenticate users securely.

 What Is A CORS Error and How to Fix It

-If you've ever tried to make a cross-origin request from your browser, you've probably run into a CORS error.
-CORS errors occur when your browser is unable to request another domain due to the same-origin policy.
+If you've ever tried to make a cross-origin request from your browser, you've probably encountered a CORS error.
+CORS errors occur when your browser cannot request another domain due to the same-origin policy.
 The same-origin policy is a security measure that prevents Javascript from making requests to domains other than the one it's currently on.

 Fortunately, there are a few ways to work around CORS errors.